Rules & Regulations

 In addition to the general regulations found in the Danish Pilotage Act, a number of ports and geographical areas are subject to local regulations and requirements for the use of pilot owing to local conditions.

 Danish Pilotage Act - General Regulations

 As per the Danish Pilotage Act, it is mandatory to use a pilot for vessels passing to or from Danish ports and/or anchorages in Danish territorial waters, if the vessel;

 - Carry oil or have uncleaned cargo tanks (including slop tanks) that have not been rendered safe with inert gas

 - Carry chemicals –defined as IBC Code products type X, Y, Z

 - Carry gasses

 - Carry more than 5.000 mt bunker oil

 Danish Pilotage Act can be found here. (section 4)

-As per the Executive Order 449 of May 10th 2012 section 1, special regulations apply for towing operations.
+As per the Executive Order 1848 of December 20th 2020, special regulations apply for towing operations.
 Please view the Executive Order here, or contact DanPilot Operations for advice – we are happy to help.